r-vd-woude/RDM-capture-reencounter-with-misidentification/code/All_code.md

-# Supplementary code to 'Biased survival estimates by Cormack-Jolly-Seber models due to tag-misread: evidence and the solution' by E. Rakhimberidev et al., Methods in Ecology and Evolution, submitted
+# Supplementary code to 'Biased survival estimates by Cormack-Jolly-Seber models due to misidentification: evidence and the solution' by E. Rakhimberidev et al., Methods in Ecology and Evolution, submitted

 _code by Eldar Rakhimberdiev_